Michigan Gun Rights for Medical Cannabis Patients

 Yet within the state, it is perfectly lawful and acceptable under the correct conditions, and that is as long as the handgun is not in the possession of an intoxicated marijuana user.

 Can You Take Your Gun to a Dispensary in Michigan?

-So it’s safe to assume that if you have a CPL, you are allowed to conceal or open carry.
+So it’s safe to assume that you can conceal or open carry if you have a CPL.

 At the same time, having a CPL from Michigan still prohibits you from carrying concealed weapons in the following places:

 - Schools or school property, A dormitory or classroom of a community college, college, or university

 - Any property or facility owned or operated by a church, synagogue, mosque, temple, or other place of worship